 In partnership with Bruce Power, Mitacs and the Town of Saugeen Shores, this research focuses on understanding the implications of the unique labour market dynamics of a rural region in transition through a case-study of Saugeen Shores, Ontario.
 With better understanding, businesses and community leadership can better address the challenges and opportunities emerging from changing demographics and leading to enhanced economic development.
 The outcomes of this research will benefit local and regional stakeholders, including Bruce Power, to build enhanced economic strategic plans that target key issues in the local labour market – an area of evidence-based research that remains an area of significant focus for business, government, and rural development researchers and practitioners across Canada and around the world.

-- Gemma Mendez-Smith, Four County Market Labour Board
+- Gemma Mendez-Smith, Executive Director, Four County Market Labour Board

 Funded through a Mitacs Accelerate Internship partnership between Bruce Power and the University of Guelph.